coleslaw-org/coleslaw/docs/themes.md

    That is, any page with more than one content object, e.g. the homepage.

 *  `post.tmpl` This templates generates content for the individual posts.
-   Coleslaw already converts the content of the individual post to HTML by using markdown (or RST).
-So this template is **not** used to convert an individual post, merely to give it a standard layout.

 Here's a visual example to make things clearer:
 ```